Created with data from the MTA.

-Maybe the visual language of data can address this deeper need to humanize and soften this concrete jungle.
+The visual language of data addresses a deeper need to humanize and soften the concrete jungle.

 In this animation based on subway ridership statistics by station:

 ● Dots are color-coded according to the subway lines they serve.

 ● White dots are for junctions between two or more lines of different color.

 ● Dot size corresponds to the number of riders entering each station within a 24 hour period.

 ● Larger dots are for busier stations.
 Smaller dots are for less busy stations.